Chicken Chettinad Curry Recipe

 Once the timer goes off, let the pressure release naturally for 10 minutes.

-Release the remaining pressure manually and open the lid of the pot.
+Release the remaining pressure manually, then open the pot lid.
 Add tamarind paste and cilantro and mix well.
 Serve hot.

 How spicy is chicken chettinad curry?